Wilderness First Responder Course

 - Paramedic (NREMT-P) or Physicians Assistant (PA-C) as the lead instructor

-- EMT or great for assistant instructors
+- EMT or greater for assistant instructors

 - All instructors are Practicing Medical Profesionals.
 IE they have actual patient contact on a regular basis and are not just instructors.